afreeorange/wiki.nikhil.io.articles/Condo Notes.md

 ## HVAC

+- _Lennox Package Rooftop Unit_ on Northmost End of roof.
-Unit is on the roof. #5608G11033, manufactured 2008 (that's what the "08" in the number means).
+- Serial `5608G11033`, manufactured 2008 (that's what the "08" in the number means)
+- Model `TGA036S2-PKG` (the "03" means it's a 3-ton unit)

 Any maintenance personnel will need roof access.
-It's a _Lennox Package Rooftop Unit_ on the northmost end of the building.
 The disconnect box is marked on the outside with the unit number.

 ### June 13, 2025

 A capacitor was busted and needed replacemen (they typically last about 10-15 years).
 The compressor was very hot and needed to cool down.
 Worked with [Lozier Heating and Cooling](https://www.lozierheatingcooling.com/) for a satisfactory resolution.
 Highly recommended.
+The replacement will outlive the unit and Lozier provides a guarantee.

 ## Lighting